-In the traditional analog CCTV application, security cameras capture an analog video signal and transfer that signal over coax cable to the Digital Video Recorder (DVR).
-Each camera may be powered by plugging in the power supply right at the camera or by using RG59 Siamese cable which bundles the video and the power cables.
-The DVR converts the analog signal to digital, compresses it, and then stores it on a hard drive for later retrieval.
+In the traditional analogue CCTV application, security cameras capture an analogue video signal and transfer that signal over coax cable to the Digital Video Recorder (DVR).
+Each camera may be powered by plugging in the power supply right at the camera or by using the RG59 Siamese cable which bundles the video and the power cables.
+The DVR converts the analogue signal to digital, compresses it, and then stores it on a hard drive for later retrieval.

 IP Cameras advantages

 IP cameras differ from previous generation analogue cameras which transmitted video signals as a voltage, instead IP camera images are sent using the transmission and security features of the TCP/IP protocol, which provides numerous benefits:

 - Two-way audio via a single network cable allows users to listen to and speak to the subject of the video (e.g. gas station clerk assisting a customer on how to use the pay pumps)